adambard/learnxinyminutes-docs/gdscript.html.markdown

   # Initialize object's internal stuff here.
   pass

-# _ready gets called when when script's node and
+# _ready gets called when script's node and
 # its children have entered the scene tree.
 func _ready():
   pass